elastic/apm-agent-python/docs/config/index.rst

 Client Arguments
 ----------------

-The following are valid arguments which may be passed to the opbeat client:
+The following are valid arguments which may be passed to the Opbeat client:

 organization id
 ~~~~~~~~~~~~~~~~